AlextheYounga/us-federal-code/usc/title-6-domestic-security/chapter-1-homeland-security-organization/frontmatter.md

 251. Transfer of functions.

-252. Establishment of Bureau of Border Security.
+252. U.S. Immigration and Customs Enforcement.

 253. Professional responsibility and quality review.